MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

 2. [Associate your Azure AD application ID with your app in Partner Center](#step-2).
 3. In your service, [create Azure AD access tokens](#step-3) that represent your publisher identity.
 4. In your client Windows app, [create a Microsoft Store ID key](#step-4) that represents the identity of the current user, and pass this key back to your service.
-5. After you have the required Azure AD access token and Microsoft Store ID key, [call the Microsoft Store collection API or purchase API from your service](#step-5).

 This end-to-end process involves two software components that perform different tasks: